Wow. It’s been a long time since I’ve updated this. Not since February 18, 2011, to be exact!

 - Songza There are lots of services out there.
 This one is my favorite.
 I like it so much, I made several playlists for all to enjoy! (shameless plug) ;-)

 iTunes You don’t have to purchase media with this software. iTunes comes with fantastic, free streaming radio and a 10-band equalizer and preamp with great presets.
 Travel the world through talk and music!

 Winamp Music and video player with a 10-band equalizer and preamp to make music come alive.
-It includes free Shoutcast TV and Radio–i.e. streaming video and radio with password-protect content filtering.
+I don’t know what’s going on with Winamp these days.
+But I used to like it.

 Live 365.com No download streaming radio portal.
 Impressive selection of genres.